alanepaull/xapi/recipes/library/borrowing.md

         "objectType": "Agent",
         "name": "John Smith",
         "account": {
-            "name": "2",
+            "name": "PATRON_BARCODE",
-            "homePage": "<iri of system homepage>" // what }
+            "homePage": "HOMEPAGE"
+        }
     },
 ```

 ### Verb
-- Event Type e.g. checkout, renewal (verb)

 Common entity identifier: VerbA, as defined on the [common structures](/common_structures.md#verba) page.

-The Verb depends upon the action.
+The Verb depends upon the action that is taking place.
+The following are allowed verbs in  borrwed statements.

 -  http://activitystrea.ms/schema/1.0/borrowed [borrowed](/vocabulary.md#verbs), indicates that the actor has borrowed the object.
 -  http://xapi.jisc.ac.uk/renewed [renewed](/vocabulary.md#verbs), indicates that the actor has renewed the object.